tool-mountain/laravel-localized-routes/UPGRADE.md

 ### ➡ Middleware Changes

-Applying the `CodeZero\LocalizedRoutes\Middleware\SetLocale` middleware is now more straightforward.
+Applying the `LaravelToolbox\LocalizedRoutes\Middleware\SetLocale` middleware is now more straightforward.

 The middleware is no longer automatically applied to localized routes if the `use_locale_middleware` option is set to `true`.